Nosek scores 2, leads Golden Knights to 5-1 win over Sharks

 SAN JOSE, Calif.
+(AP) — The Vegas Golden Knights got a measure of revenge five months removed from a controversial playoff loss that ended their season.

-(AP) — Tomas Nosek scored two goals and had an assist, Marc-Andre Fleury made 34 saves and the Vegas Golden Knights beat the San Jose Sharks 5-1 on Friday night.
+Tomas Nosek scored two goals and had an assist, Marc-Andre Fleury made 34 saves and Vegas beat the San Jose Sharks 5-1 on Friday night.

+“It doesn’t erase what happened last spring, but we had all summer to think about (it),” said Fleury, whose team blew a three-goal lead midway through the third period of a 5-4 Game 7 overtime loss in the first round of the NHL playoffs earlier this year.

+The Sharks trailed 3-0 in that game when Cody Eakin was assessed a five-minute major on Joe Pavelski, who signed with Dallas in the offseason.

 Nosek and Brayden McNabb scored in a 90-second span late in the second period to break open a 2-0 game.